 - 1. Describe your personal racial equity journey.
 Besides gathering resources and trainings, explain ways in which you are building your capacity in this area. - 2.
-Do you have prior experience working with agency leaders or board members made most marginalized due to structural racism?
-If so, please describe services provided. - 3.
-Did you experience any barriers when working with agency leaders or board members made most marginalized due to structural racism?
-If so, explain how you navigated those barriers to provide the support needed for the client. - 4.
-Explain ways you have built your capacity to accommodate the needs of smaller, grassroots agencies where traditional capacity building techniques may not work. - 5.
+Describe prior experiences facilitating collaboratives, partnerships, and/or mergers. - 3.
+Do you have prior experience working with agency leaders or board members from marginalized communities?
+If so, please describe services provided. - 4.
+Did you experience any barriers when working with agency leaders or board members from marginalized communities?
+If so, explain how you navigated those barriers to provide the support needed for the client. - 5.
+Explain ways you have built your capacity to accommodate the needs of smaller, grassroots agencies where traditional capacity building techniques may not work. - 6.
 When working with smaller, grassroots agencies led by Black/Latinx/Indigenous leaders, were there additional capacities that the leaders needed that you identified and if so, were you able to accommodate that shift in needs?